araghon007/RetroWrapper/README.md

 This fork of RetroWrapper mianly aims to fix minor bugs and implement some quality of life changes.
 RetroWrapper works as a proxy between the lack of old mojang servers and your older versions of minecraft, by emulating these servers.
 I'm going to sit down and get to grips with the more complicated emulation code at some point, but for now I want to mainly focus on smaller and easier to understand issues.
 Main changes will be just in the installer for now, as I don't want to break anything important and can't think of anything better to do.

 Head to the releases tab to grab the newest version.
-The version scheme is the same, but any releases by me are marked by the added -nerd tag (-ex-nerd for experimental releases / releases that haven't been verified / tested that much).
+The version scheme is the same, but any releases by me are marked by the added "neRd-" tag (and "ex-neRd-" for experimental releases / releases that haven't been verified / tested that much).

 Note: As I'm not the original author, there are no comments, and I'm bad at Java, please tell me if any bugs arise due to my careless mistreatment of the codebase!